SkygearIO/features/features/48-user-profile-discovery/field-based-acl.md

   - If no ACE is found, continue to next step.
 - Find all ACE with `recordType` equal to `*` and `field` equal `*` .
   - Check the user on `Role` and `Permission` with the matched ACE.
-  - If no ACE is found, no permission is granted.
+  - If no ACE is found, permission is always granted.

+When there is no matching ACEs, there is no field ACL effective on the access permission of the record type and record field, so in the last step of the matching, the permission is granted.
+In other words, granting permission is the default behavior when no ACE is configured.
+If there exists one ACE matching the record, permission is only granted when permitted by user roles and permission settings.

 #### Example